 From the beginning, the show's details are questionable.
 High school students attending clubs and drinking at bars could hardly be considered realistic.
 As the years go on, however, the worst Gossip Girl storylines get more and more ridiculous.
 Eventually, the insanity of the show is almost too much to follow, much less explain to anyone who hasn't seen every episode.

 While plenty of episodes remind viewers why they love the show so much, Gossip Girl's most shocking moments have a lot of fans questioning why they are still watching.
 Outlandish plots are common on many television series, but the worst Gossip Girl storylines deserve an extra-large eye roll.
 XOXO, everyone.
+And after you've voted, make sure to check out these great shows like Gossip Girl!

 In Season 3, Chuck Bass uses his shares in Bass Industries to purchase the Empire Hotel.
 The new business venture quickly becomes Chuck's sole focus, until he meets a mystery woman at his father's grave.
 The woman, Elizabeth Fisher, eventually tells Chuck she's his mother.
 Meanwhile, Chuck's uncle, Jack Bass, arrives back in town.
 Jack tells Chuck that Elizabeth can't possibly be his mother because Jack was at Chuck's mother's memorial service.
 Chuck has a DNA test done and the results come back positive.
 Believing Elizabeth really is his mother, he signs over the hotel to her to avoid backlash from lawsuits.